“This is the most important musical of our times”

 “1863 was the worst possible time in U.S. history,” Kirwan said.
 “People actually owned other people in this country.
 Don’t tell me nowadays that we’re going through this awful time.
 If amalgamationism can happen in the midst of all that, we can all reach out to each other and agree to disagree with each other.
 Hopefully, Paradise Square will help in that fight, bring Irish and African-Americans together.”

-Just watching the cast – 18 African-Americans and 18 white actors – interact with each other on and off the stage gives Kirwan hope, he said.
+Just watching the cast – 18 African-American and 18 white actors – interact with each other on and off the stage gives Kirwan hope, he said.

 “The Black and white people on the stage are totally at ease with each other and you don’t see that in society much,” Kirwan said.
 “They all go out afterward together.
 You don’t see clumps of black people and white people.
 That’s the culture we’ve created in Paradise Square.”